 (Our courses are regularly reviewed so the final module list may be slightly different from the one shown here.)

-The course is taught using a combination of lectures, seminars and tutorials.
-Students learn together in both large and small groups and also individually.
-Practical sessions are delivered at the University’s multi-million pound Test Park football centre.
+The course is taught through a combination of lectures, seminars and tutorials, both in groups and individually.
+Practical sessions are delivered at the university’s multi-million-pound Test Park football centre.

 Optional internship opportunities and work-based learning programmes are available with a range of professional clubs and organisations.
-Placement schemes run with clubs such as Southampton FC, Reading FC and Aldershot Town FC, recruiting students from within the University, whilst other students arrange their own placements with support from the course team.
+Past placement schemes have run with clubs such as Southampton FC, Reading FC and Aldershot Town FC, recruiting students from within the university, whilst other students arrange their own placements with support from the course team.

-This course is assessed using a combination of scouting reports, essays, group presentations, fieldwork, practical planning and delivery, written examinations and DVD production.
+The course is assessed using a combination of scouting reports, essays, group presentations, fieldwork, practical planning and delivery, and written examinations.

 The specification for the current academic year can be found here.